tranhelen/tranhelen/_posts/2016-10-27-schedulingposts.md

 <img src="img/post/60-08.jpg" alt="Match the PR and merge" class="img-border">

-*If you don't add the Boolean check, your PR will merge if it detects any event with a matching description in Step 2 regardless of whether or not it matches today's date.*
+*If you don't add the Boolean check, your PR will merge if it detects any event regardless of whether or not it matches today's date.*

 ## Limitations